-The DeKalb County Board of Assessors recognizes that its meeting is conducted in a public forum and as such from time to time there may be members of the public who desire to address the Board on various topics.
-The Citizens Time portion of this meeting is reserved exclusively for commentary from the public, and not for immediate reply.
-Statements made during the Citizens Time portion do not necessarily reflect the opinions of the Board of Assessors of DeKalb County and items being discussed should not be construed as a decision of the Board.
+The Board of Assessors recognizes its meetings are conducted in a public forum and as such from time to time there may be members of the public who desire to address the Board on various topics.
+The Citizen Time portion of the meeting is reserved exclusively for commentary from the public and not for immediate reply.
+The purpose of this time is to allow the public to voice concerns or opinions.
+Statements made during Citizen Time do not necessarily reflect the opinions of the Board and items being discussed should not be construed as decisions of the Board.
 No official action will be made during the time of public comments.
+The allotted time for public comment should be no more than 30 minutes.
+Abusive, profane or derogatory language will not be permitted.
+Any item requiring Board action must appear on the agenda.